SHADE-AI/daidepp/daide-specification.md

 <!-- End of page 7 -->

 The Server can send this at any point.
 It is a request for the client to save the current game with the name given. **gamename** will never be more than 8 characters, and can include only letters, numbers and underscore.
-Game names are not case sensitive.
+Game names are not case-sensitive.
 The client should save everything it will need in order to be able to resume the game at a later date.
 Once the game is saved, the client should respond with **YES (SVE ('gamename'))**.
 If there is an error saving the game, then it should respond with **REJ (SVE ('gamename'))**.
 Once the game has been saved, the client should continue playing.

 > **LOD ('gamename')**